 A Morbid Taste for Bones; Raven in the Foregate, Leper of St. Giles, Heretic’s Apprentice, Monk’s Hood, Dead Man’s Ransom; & Summer of the Danes.

 Much of this route is that taken by the procession of St.Winifred’s bones on their journey to Shrewsbury Abbey, and starts with a short visit to Cadfael’s ‘Home’, Shrewsbury Abbey, where we will tell you about the real history and how well it is reflected in the Chronicles.
 We will point out thelikely locations of Wat’s Tavern, Judith Perle’s House (Rose Rent), Cadfael’s workshop, the Refectory pulpit and the start of the Abbey Foregate (Raven in the Foregate, and many others).
 We travel along the Foregate passing Bishop Roger de Clinton’s house (Leper of St. Giles) and the tallest Doric column in the World before pausing briefly at St. Giles’ Church and leaving Shrewsbury on our way to Wales.
-We will pass one of the likely locations of Godric’s Ford Nunnery and follow Thomas Telford’s 19th century Holyhead Road until we turn to St. Winifred’s Well and Beringar’s home at Maesbury.
+We will pass one of the possible locations of Godric’s Ford Nunnery and follow Thomas Telford’s 19th century Holyhead Road until we turn to Beringar’s home at Maesbury.
 We next start climbing from the flat agricultural lands of Shropshire into the foothills of the Berwyn Hills.
 We pass near the Commote of Llansilin, near Mallilie,(Monk’s Hood) and the Abbey’s sheepfolds at Rhydycroesau and climb through the hills on narrow roads before descending into Owain Glyndwr’s stronghold of Tregeiriog.
-(Dead Man’s Ransom) and then following the River Ceriog to Glyn Ceriog where we start our steep climb to the ridge of the Berwyn Hills, with outstanding views on both sidesbefore descending into the beautiful Welsh market town of Llangollen.
+(Dead Man’s Ransom) and then following the River Ceriog to Glyn Ceriog where we start our steep climb to the ridge of the Berwyn Hills, with outstanding views on both sides before descending into the beautiful Welsh market town of Llangollen.